samihazaman/QuizSphere/README.md

 ## Team Roles:

-Samiha: Backend Developer
+**Samiha: Backend Developer**

--Implemented backend functionality for the Quiz Page, such as developing JavaScript logic to fetch questions from a JSON file and handle user interactions with answer selection and feedback
+- Implemented backend functionality for the Quiz Page, such as developing JavaScript logic to fetch questions from a JSON file and handle user interactions with answer selection and feedback.

--Handled dynamic rendering of quiz data using EJS templates.
+- Handled dynamic rendering of quiz data using EJS templates.

 ## How to Run the Server